vidyar/sample-ruby-mongo-heroku/README.md

 simple `db:migrate` Rake task to illustrate how it can be called from Shippable build script.

 For more detailed documentation, please see Shippable's continuous deployment section: http://docs.shippable.com/en/latest/config.html#continuous-deployment

+This sample is built for Shippable, a docker based continuous integration and deployment platform.